bmuller/fastimage/README.markdown

 ## Installation

 ```
-easy_install fastimage
+pip install fastimage
 ```

 ## Usage
-*This assumes you have a working familiarity with Twisted.*
+*This assumes you have a working familiarity with [Twisted](http://twistedmatrix.com).*

 Usage is pretty dang simple.